department-of-veterans-affairs/va.gov-team/products/facilities/vaccination-taxonomy/research-findings.md

 ## Additional Insights

+1. Veterans generally expected one of two types of information about the COVID-19 vaccine:
+  - Information on how to sign up for the vaccine, where they would receive it, and what priority groups they would be a part of.
+  - Information about the vaccine itself, its effectiveness, possible side effects and whether and when a second shot should be received.
+2. A couple of Veterans expect to find COVID-19 vaccine-related information under more than one category.
-1. The majority of participants receive vaccines at least periodically.
+3. The majority of participants receive vaccines at least periodically.
 The Flu and Tetanus shots are the most commonly received.
-2. Many participants receive vaccines regularly.
+4. Many participants receive vaccines regularly.
-3. A couple of participants are vaccine-hesitant.
+5. A couple of participants are vaccine-hesitant.

 ## Recommendations